 The A-SCALA model has a variety of possible parameter and model structure formulations that can be used.
 In the 2001 assessment many of these different formulations were applied to the skipjack population in the EPO.
 These models all gave similar trends in biomass and recruitment.
 Among the models, the estimates of absolute biomass and the spawning biomass ratio (the ratio of the spawning biomass to the spawning biomass of the unexploited stock; SBR) differed.
 However, they all indicated that the exploitation rate was low, that recruitment was highly variable, and that recruitment drove the trends in biomass.
 In 2001 two models were presented that differed in how the initial exploitation rate in 1981 was calculated.
-In this assessment two models are again presented, but extended to start in 1975.
-The two models differ in their assumptions about selectivities, to be dome-shaped (i.e. non-monotonic).
-In the second model, the selectivities for fisheries 2-7 are forced to be asymptotic (i.e. monotonically increasing).
+In the 2002 assessment two models were presented.
+The two models differ in their assumptions about selectivity.
+The first model allowed selectivity for all fisheries, except the discard fisheries, which have fixed selectivities, to be dome-shaped (i.e. non-monotonic).
+In the second model, the selectivities for fisheries 2-7 were forced to be asymptotic (i.e. monotonically increasing).
 Dome-shaped selectivities allow the existence of a population of large skipjack that are invulnerable to the fishery.
 An asymptotic selectivity ensures that large skipjack are fully selected by the fishery, and, if there are no large skipjack caught, the model will estimate that skipjack do not survive to be large.
 Therefore, the asymptotic selectivities should provide higher estimates of exploitation rate and lower estimates of biomass.
-It is suggested that these two analyses will bound the possible exploitation rates for skipjack in the EPO.
+It was suggested that these two analyses will bound the possible exploitation rates for skipjack in the EPO.
+In this assessment we present analyses based on asymptotic selectivity and present a sensitivity with done-shaped selectivity.

-Both models have the estimated and fixed parameters as described below.
+The model has the estimated and fixed parameters as described below.
 The fishing mortality used to estimate the initial conditions is calculated as the average fishing mortality over the first two years.
 Deviations around the numbers at age in the initial conditions are estimated for the first 10 age classes.